Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Effects on modules in ecosystem

 Many modules either mention "perl6-" in their repo name, or mention "Perl 6" in their documentation.
-These will have to be scanned and Pull Requests will need to be made for them.
+The documentation will have to be scanned and Pull Requests will need to be made / generated for them.
+Developers will be asked to change their repo-name to not include `perl6-` to avoid future confusion.

 ## Effects on running sub-projects